-Pre-Enrollment: Before the first day of school, families and children meet their teachers and possibly a Family Advocate at a home visit and/or at a visit to the center to explain what will happen in the program/center and plan for their child's enrollment period.
+PRE-ENROLLMENT: Before the first day of school, families and children meet their teachers and possibly a Family Advocate to explain what will happen in the program/center and plan for their child's enrollment period.
 At this visit, in partnership with parents, teachers collect information about child interests, health needs, developmental and social-emotional levels, and parent goals that will help guide the program staff as they work with the child and family during the year.
+While this visit is expected to be done at the home under certain circumstances at this time these visits may occur outdoors, or in a safe space mutually agreed upon between the parents/guardians and staff that allows for proper mask usage, social distancing and ventilation.

-Parent Orientation: Each parent or guardian receives an on-site orientation to the center.
+PARENT ORIENTATION: Each parent or guardian receives an orientation to the center.
 This orientation includes a review of this Parent Handbook and program policies/procedures, and a chance to meet their child's full teaching team and other program staff.
 The orientation provides an overview of the philosophy of the program, policies of the program and a general schedule of what will happen over the coming program year.
+While orientations typically occur in the center, at this time they may occur outdoors, or in a safe space mutually agreed upon between the parents/guardians and staff that allows for proper mask usage, social distancing and ventilation.

-Enrollment: Children "phase in" to their classroom by attending at least one shorter day, generally with a small group of children.
+ENROLLMENT: Children "phase in" to their classroom by attending at least one shorter day, generally with a small group of children.
 This allows children to feel more comfortable before they attend a full day.
-For children attending Early Head Start it is suggested that parents and children phase-in together for a period of 2-3 days.
+For children attending Early Head Start it is typically suggested that parents and children phase-in together for a period of 2-3 days.
+At this time, parents and non-essential visitors are not permitted in the classroom on a short-term basis,, however some of our centers with open outdoor space may host phase-in activities in these open spaces, if weather permits.
+Once public health indicators illustrate it is safe to do so, we will invite parents to phase in with their child in the classroom.

-Attendance: When your child does not attend their center daily, he or she is missing quality educational services.
+ATTENDANCE: When your child does not attend their center daily, he or she is missing quality educational services.
 If you keep your child home for any reason, you must notify either the child's teacher or your family advocate in the morning before school starts.
 We ask that you provide notification of planned, extended absences (such as vacations) in writing.
-There are minimum attendance requirements for Child Care Services.
+Typically, there are minimum attendance requirements for Child Care Services.
+These attendance requirements have been temporarily suspended by EEC due to the COVID-19 coronavirus.

-Child Care Services Parent Fee and Payment Policy
+Child Care Services Parent Fees and Payment Policy